nosaturn/Text-to-Speech-to-Microphone/README.md

 ### VB-Cables and VoiceMeeter Install
 1. Download and install VB-Cable from here - **https://vb-audio.com/Cable/**
-2. Download and install VoiceMeeter Potato from here - **https://vb-audio.com/Voicemeeter/potato.htm**
+2. Download and install VoiceMeeter from here - **https://Voicemeeter.com** (you can use the Standard install for this).
 3. After installing each, you will be asked to reboot your computer.
 You only need to reboot after installing them both.
-> VoiceMeeter Potato has more inputs and outputs than the normal VoiceMeeter.
-You could do this with the standard installation, but the additional inputs and outputs are necessary for me because someitmes I use a headset and sometimes I use a speaker.

 ### Volume Mixer
 1. Open **Windows Volume Mixer** (Start > Mixer).